Sunflowers (Ted Lasso): Critical reviews

 "Sunflowers" received generally positive reviews from critics.
-The review aggregator website Rotten Tomatoes reported a 100% approval rating for the episode, based on two reviews.
+The review aggregator website Rotten Tomatoes reported a 100% approval rating for the episode, based on seven reviews.

 Manuel Betancourt of The A.V.
 Club gave the episode a "B–" and wrote, "Clocking in past the hour mark, 'Sunflowers' captures both what makes the show great, yes — but also exactly why it's struggling in this final season as it caters to its own worst instincts.
 What began as a true ensemble comedy has slowly morphed into a series of disconnected storylines that only intermittently intersect, and 'Sunflowers' shows us why such an approach is producing diminishing returns."

 Keith Phipps of Vulture gave the episode a 4 star rating out of 5 and wrote, "We're now officially halfway through this season of Ted Lasso, so the aerial of this change-of-pace episode makes sense.
 By design or not, it also shakes up the season in a way that opens up possibilities for what's to come."
 Paul Dailly of TV Fanatic gave the episode a 3.75 star rating out of 5 and wrote, "A trip to Amsterdam could have brought all the characters together, but thanks to the scattered nature of Ted Lasso Season 3, it was more of the same.
 'Sunflowers' excelled in many areas, but keeping many characters apart as they search for meaning is beginning to stretch very thin."

 Christopher Orr of The New York Times wrote, "This was for me an odd and largely dissatisfying episode in addition to being, at over an hour, the longest episode to date.
 It felt an awful lot like the 'bottle episodes' added to the run late last season: 'Carol of the Bells' and 'Beard After Hours'.
 It is not, however, a bottle episode, as two characters' story lines move notably forward; it's just an episode that, apart from those characters, goes essentially nowhere.
 And did I mention it was really long?"
 Fletcher Peters of The Daily Beast wrote, "Apart from this bizarre drug storyline, 'Sunflowers' is actually one of the better episodes of the season thus far."